 Goals for the next five years

 Since I launched the defensive value portfolio in 2011 it has achieved all of its goals, which is nice.
-For the future, I’d like more of the same.
+In the future, I’d like more of the same.
 More specifically, I’d like to:

 If you find any of these goals useful then feel free to borrow and tweak them, and if there are any sensible goals you think I’ve missed then let me know in the comments below.